World Scholar's Cup: Teams and points system

-A team can achieve a maximum score of 40,000 points.
-While specifics fluctuate, the Scholar's Challenge, Debate, and Collaborative Writing events typically provide 4000, 3500, and 2500 points respectively.
-The Bowl is generally worth 10,000 points.
-The World Scholar's Cup does not release scores publicly.

-Age Divisions
+Age divisions

-The tournament is divided into junior and senior divisions, and participation in a division depends on the ages of a team's members.
-Participants (Note: Called as 'scholars' throughout the event.) who are 14 years of age or older on January 1 of the current year are classified as senior.
-(Note: Stated in a picture at the official website.)
-In the 2017 Hanoi Global Round, a new Skittles Division was formed for students aged 8–9 and in some Global Rounds in 2025, the new Lpaca Division was formed for students aged 11–12.
-In most regional rounds, both divisions participate separately but simultaneously, while global rounds have the events of each division staggered, with the junior division typically competing in an event a day before the seniors' event.
-Closing ceremonies are typically held separately as well.
+The tournament is divided into junior and senior divisions, with eligibility determined by the ages of team members.
+Participants who are 14 years of age or older on 1 January of the competition year are classified in the Senior Division.
+In most regional rounds, all divisions compete separately but concurrently.
+At Global Rounds, however, events for each division are typically scheduled on different days, with junior division events generally taking place one day before their senior counterparts.
+Closing ceremonies are also usually conducted separately for each division.

-In larger Regional and Global events, scholars may be divided into further age groups, such as Cria, Skittles, Lpaca and Super Junior.
-Additionally, scholars may be divided into different waves, as seen in the Kuala Lumpur Global Rounds in 2024 and 2025.
+The two main divisions are Senior and Junior.
+In larger regional and global events, scholars may be divided into further age groups, such as Cria, Skittles, Lpaca and Super Junior.
+Additionally, scholars may be divided into different waves, as seen in the Kuala Lumpur Global Rounds in 2024, 2025 and 2026.

 Events

 Each Regional Round consists of four main events: the Scholar's Challenge, Collaborative Writing, Team Debate, and the Scholar's Bowl.
 In addition to these four events, non-competitive social activities take place in select tournaments.
 The academic activities each require knowledge of a curriculum made at the start of each season, which consists of questions about subjects like history, social studies, art and music, literature and media, science and technology, and a special area.